sd2020spring/DepthProject-kelly-jasper-jonas/docs/README.md

 ## How do I use it?
-Simply head over to http://softdes-final.herokuapp.com/ to get started!
+Simply head over to [this link](http://softdes-final.herokuapp.com/) to get started!
 Read on for more details, or feel free to poke around yourself!

 #### Getting Started
 Before being able to use the website, users need to sign up for an account, which requires them to provide their full name, home institution, graduation year, and email.
 If the user tries to sign up with an email that isn’t on an approved list, the user will be unable to sign up (this feature is built in to prevent people who don’t go to the college from using the website).